NgoiSigma/fdl-agent-kernel/README.md

 This project is licensed under the **Apache License 2.0** — see the [LICENSE](./LICENSE) file for details.

 Copyright © 2025 NGOI-SIGMA

+## License & Ethics

+This project follows NOVEYA’s unified licensing model:

+- All source code is licensed under the **GNU AGPL-3.0**.
+See the [LICENSE](LICENSE) file for the full text.
+- All non‑code assets (documents, symbols, glyphs) are licensed under **CC‑BY‑NC‑SA 4.0**.
+See the [LICENSE‑ETHICS.md](LICENSE-ETHICS.md) file for details and our ethical manifesto based on Formal Dialectical Logic (FDL).

+By contributing to or using this project, you agree to respect these licenses and the ethical guidelines outlined in `LICENSE‑ETHICS.md`.